June 8, 202610 min read

 Best for: Team collaboration and workshops

 Miro is the market leader in collaborative whiteboards.
 It excels at real-time team collaboration with features like voting, timers, and facilitation tools.
 However, it is designed more for team workshops than personal notetaking.
+If Miro feels too heavy for solo work, see our roundup of the best Miro alternatives.

 • Real-time multi-user collaboration